GochoMugo/msu/docs/installation.md

 **caveats:**

-* installs the utils only for the current user.
-Other users will have to install on their own
+* installs the `msu` for the current user only.
+Other users on the system will have to install on their own.

 ## custom setup: